hellt/pymdownx-block-converter/README.md

 sudo docker run --rm -v $(pwd)/docs:/docs \
      ghcr.io/hellt/pymdownx-block-converter:0.1.0
 ```

+#### Container Volume Mount Directory, but Only Execute on Single File

 To volume mount a directory, but only execute against a single file: